osama78assi/freelancer-kit/README.md

 # e.g. on Windows: copy dist\* ..\backend\modules\root\static\
 ```

 Then follow the "Start the application" steps above and `npm run build` in the backend again so the latest assets are packaged into `dist/`.
+In case you have updated the HTML file then replace that with the one that is exist in `templates` folder

 ### Running in production